AlbertHJLee/minster/README.md

 <a id='Goals'></a>
 ## 1. Goals and Overview

+Pikkit is a tool for predicting the popularity of an image on Instagram.
+Given some set of images with dfferent aesthetic features, such as the following:

 <p align="center">
 <img src="http://pikkit.site/static/demo_img_best.jpg" alt="Best Picture Ever" height=150px width=150px>
 <img src="http://pikkit.site/static/demo_img_contrast.jpg" alt="Best Picture Ever" height=150px width=150px>